 - Meningococcal Disease (Meningitis)

 This vaccine is particularly important for students living in residence halls, university housing facilities and living groups.
-UI sponsors several vaccine clinics throughout the semester.
+U of I sponsors several vaccine clinics throughout the semester.
 View clinic schedule »

 - Annual influenza